Auditions

 ***Ages 16 and up.
 All races, ethnicities, body types, and gender expressions are welcome to audition for any of the roles listed.
 Strong vocal and comedic skills are vital to each character.***

-ENSEMBLE: Casting 12 performers who must be strong vocalists and dancers.
+ENSEMBLE: Casting 4 performers who must be strong dancers.
 Ensemble members portray unique, charismatic individuals who inhabit the kingdom of Arcadia and also minions to the Oracle, Pythio.

 -